ufal/npfl114/deep_learning_book/README.md

   Also remove all footers and headers.

 - On Chrome, print to PDF using A4 paper size and "None" margins.
-  Note that there is/was an *error* in Chrome causing it *not to print* some math characters -- the workaround is to print the page for the second time (without closing it).
-If the files have the same size, you are fine, but if the second file is larger, keep printing the page until you get two files with the same size.
+  Note that there is/was a bug in Chrome causing it *not to print* some math characters -- the workaround is to print each page twice (without closing it).

 - In order to join the PDF files and add a table of content, put the `deep_learning_book.tex` file to the same directory as the printed PDFs and run `pdflatex deep_learning_book.tex`.